jurajsic/DQBDD/README.md

 ```
 DQBDD --localise 1 --elimination-choice 2 file.dqdimacs
 ```
 solves the formula in `file.dqdimacs` with localising quantifiers (this is the default behaviour) where it eliminates all universal and possible existential variables while creating the final BDD from the quantifier tree.
-The other options are:
+The other options of `--elimination-choice` are:
 - 0 - does not eliminate any quantifiers,
 - 1 - eliminates only universal variables which do not have any dependencies and all possible existential variables (this is the default).